 We both shrugged and said sure – we couldn’t just leave someone stranded so far from the closest town.
 And besides, we weren’t in a hurry anyway, limping along as we were… He produced a tow bar (a solid steel round bar) and attached his Land Cruiser to our Hilux.
 I remember thinking it fortuitous having equipment like that onboard – but it was probably for the car they went to see with an eye to purchase (but declined doing so).

 He was extremely grateful to us for having bailed him out, as we had saved him about four hours of his time.
-We had lost some of our day, but were an experience richer.
-And expected to shake hands and be on our way while they transferred the towing bar to the other vehicle.
-However, he insisted that we come to his engineering shop in Maun where he would fill up our fuel tank, which I found a very generous offer, but I mentally filed it away as something that we couldn’t possibly accept.
+We had lost some of our day but were an experience richer.
+I expected to shake hands to be on our way while they transferred the towing bar to the other vehicle.
+However, he insisted that we come to his engineering shop in Maun where he would fill up our fuel tank, which I found a very generous offer, but mentally filed it away as something that we couldn’t possibly accept.

 On reaching Maun we were instructed by SA4x4 Rentals to go to the Midas automotive shop where we found ‘Mike’ (I can’t remember his real name) who would facilitate a repair.
 He made a few phone calls and told us to head for a garage in a remote industrial estate on the edge of town.

-We spied a ‘carwash’ (basically a guy with a high-pressure washer) and decided to remove some of the mud.
-This may help the mechanic later.
-So, half an hour later, after having been thoroughly fleeced for double the normal price (what did we know?) we found the garage and the man dived underneath.
+We spied a ‘carwash’ (basically a guy with a high-pressure washer) and decided to remove some of the mud in the belief that this may help the mechanic later.
+Half an hour later, after having been thoroughly fleeced for double the normal price (what did we know?) we found the garage and the man dived underneath.
 He resurfaced with the easiest fix – a dislodged speedometer cable hanging from the gearbox.
 A twenty-minute result – but also a deeper dive into our finances than planned.
 It pays (pun intended) to know the value of things…